-- > Students are allocated lockers in order to secure books, bags and other items that they need to bring to school.
+- MP3 players/I-Pods may ONLY be used in classrooms, during individual study, if permission to do so has been granted by the teacher of the class; - the school cannot accept responsibility for lost/stolen cell phones or other electronic devices; - a student who sends inappropriate, offensive or threatening messages or material, or who takes/sends inappropriate photographs during school time, may have the right to bring a cell phone/electronic device to school withdrawn; - the use of laptops/computers in school is covered by the School's IT Usage Policy. - Students are allocated lockers in order to secure books, bags and other items that they need to bring to school.
 Students are expected to maintain the lockers in good order.
-Interference in or damage to the lockers or property of other students is not acceptable; - > Students are expected to respect school property theft of, damage to or inappropriate use of school property will be considered a serious violation of this expectation and cost may be debited to the student account for payment by the parent. - > Students are strictly prohibited from the possession, use or sale of alcohol or drugs (including cigarettes) in school.
-Serious consequences may follow any violation of this expectations. - ➤ No phones, phone accessories, or other communication tools apart from laptops that are approved by the school.
+Interference in or damage to the lockers or property of other students is not acceptable; - Students are expected to respect school property theft of, damage to or inappropriate use of school property will be considered a serious violation of this expectation; - Students are strictly prohibited from the possession, use or sale of alcohol or drugs (including cigarettes) in school.
+Serious consequences may follow any violation of this expectation; - Students are strictly prohibited from the possession of harmful objects or weapons in school and may face serious consequences following the carrying or use of an object with intent to do harm; - Students are expected to seek permission from the school management before distributing material, or advertising products or events within the school community that are not directly related to school business or activities.